lirendic01/proyecto-sql-data-warehouse/README.md

 - Technical Documentation
 - Git Version Control

-## Credits

-This project is based on the **SQL Data Warehouse Project** by **Data with Baraa**.

-The original project was used as a learning reference, and this repository contains my own implementation and documentation while practicing SQL Server, ETL development, data modeling, and Data Warehouse architecture.

 ## Author

 Developed by **Lily Rendic** as part of my Data Engineering and Analytics portfolio.